A Novel Unified Approach to Invariance for a Dynamical System: Basic Concepts and Theorems

 \begin{definition} A set $\mathcal{S}\subseteq \mathbb{R}^n$ is an invariant set for the continuous system (\ref{dyna1}) if $x(0)\in \mathcal{S}$ implies $x(t)\in\mathcal{S}$, for all $t\geq0$. \end{definition}

-In fact, the sets given in Definition \ref{def1} and \ref{def2} conventionally refer to positively invariant sets.
+In fact, the sets given in Definition \ref{def1} and \ref{def2} are conventionally referred to as positively invariant sets.
 Considering that only positively invariant sets are studied in this paper, we simply call them invariant sets.
-One can prove the following properties: the operators $A$ (or\footnote{The exponential function with respect to a matrix is defined as $e^{At}=\sum_{k=0}^\infty \frac{1}{k!}(A^kt^k)$.} $e^{At}$) leave $\mathcal{S}$ invariant if $\mathcal{S}$ is an invariant set for the discrete (or continuous) systems.
+One can prove the following properties: the operators $B_k$ (or\footnote{The exponential function with respect to a matrix is defined as $e^{At}=\sum_{k=0}^\infty \frac{1}{k!}(A^kt^k)$.} for all $t\geq0,$ $e^{At}$) leave $\mathcal{S}$ invariant if $\mathcal{S}$ is an invariant set for the discrete (or continuous) systems.